EricR86/vim-firefox-autorefresh/README.md

     I would recommended way installing through [Vundle](https://addons.mozilla.org/en-us/firefox/addon/remote-control/).
 	However, you can simply download the repo and install directly into your vim plugin directory.

-2. Turn on Remote Control in Firefox for the tab you want to automatically refresh.
+2. Install and turn on Remote Control in Firefox for the tab you want to automatically refresh.
-    Note that after installation you may need to add the toolbar icon manually if it doesn't show up.
+    Note that after installing Remote Control, you may need to add the toolbar icon manually if it doesn't show up.

 3. Turn on auto-refresh in vim by using the command :StartFFRefresh.
 To stop automatically refreshing the browser, use the command :StopFFRefresh.